tointernet/esp32-idf-get-started/README.md

 sudo usermod -a -G dialout $USER
 ```

 - Adding the permission to the usb port.
-Attention where, you must change the permission for the usb port that your device connect
+Attention where, you must change the permission for the usb port that your device is connect

 ```
 chmod 0777 /dev/ttyUSB0